axelarnetwork/axelar-amplifier/README.md

 As an optimization `VerifyMessage(M)` can be replaced with `VerifyMessage(M.id, hash(M))`

 # Event Flow

+### Universal Gateway Interface
+Any cross chain message execution requires these four steps:
+1. Relay the message
+2. Check for validation
+3. Check for prior execution and mark as executed (to prevent replay attacks)
+4. Execute the app specific logic

+Gateways need to decide if they will support and expose step 4 or step 3 (like EVM gateways).
+Gateways expose the highest step they support, which internally calls prior steps.
+For example, if a gateway exposes 4, the method would first check for validation, check for prior execution and mark the message as executed before actually executing the payload.
+If any of the checks fails, the whole method fails.

+Optionally, gateways can choose to expose any intermediate steps as well to support specific execution flows.
+For example, if a gateway is using a validation method(s) that needs to be triggered, such as RPC voting, that gateway could expose 1 or 2 as a way for relayers to trigger validation.

+When executing app specific logic, if the gateway is not actually the final destination of the chain, the execute method (4) just accepts the routing packet, instead of the actual payload.

 ## Voting Contract Flows
 ValidateMessage -> Poll -> ValidateMessage -> ExecuteMessage